-Mike KrapflZaki Jubery, a postdoctoral research associate in mechanical engineering, examines corn roots in a pressure chamber that measures the root system's water and nutrient flow.
 The collaborative effort to develop computationally engineered plants could have the same kind of impact on agriculture as biomedical engineering has had on medicine, said Daniel Attinger, the leader of the project and an associate professor of mechanical engineering.
 Plant engineering could produce better crops or new ways to grow crops, just as biomedical engineering has saved lives by developing artificial hearts, robotic surgery and more effective drugs.

 “There is so much potential for engineering in living systems,” Attinger said.
 “Engineers and plant biologists can learn a lot from each other.”